-In addition to residence halls, Whitman College also offers its students the opportunity to live in their choice of eleven "real" houses, situated in a neighborhood that borders the campus.
+In addition to residence halls, Whitman College also offers its students the opportunity to live in their choice of 11 interest houses, situated in a neighborhood that borders the campus.
 These beautiful houses offer 4-10 students each semester an intimate living environment where they are encouraged to participate in the community, Whitman, and beyond.

 Each of the interest houses is centered on a particular interest.
 The eleven houses are: the Asian Studies House, La Maison Française, La Casa Hispana, the Environmental House, Tekisuijuku, the Global Awareness House, the Writing House, Das Deutsche Haus, the Community Service Co-op, MECCA (Multi-Ethnic Center for Cultural Awareness), and the Fine Arts House.
 Each house is a campus resource for its theme.

 To uphold this expectation, residents are responsible for holding weekly programs and major monthly programs that are related to the house objective.
 For example, La Maison Française screens a French movie (with English subtitles, of course!) every Saturday night to promote French cultural awareness and the French language.
 Most activities are open to all of Whitman’s campus, although there are some intercommunity activities as well.
 Some recent popular all-campus programs that houses have put on include Earth Week, Mardi Gras, French Café, Hunger Banquet, Outhouse Unplugged, and Chinese New Year.